 If parents have concerns about their child's progress they should, in the first instance, speak to the child's class teacher.
-If parents have concerns that their child has an unmet special educational need after speaking to the class teacher, they should contact the SENCO/SEND HLTA.
+If parents have concerns that their child has an unmet special educational need after speaking to the class teacher, they should contact the SENCO and/or the SEND HLTA.

-The class teacher will outline parent's concerns to the SENCO/SEND HLTA.
+The class teacher will outline parent's concerns to the SENCO and SEND HLTA.
 Observations will be made and other relevant information gathered which will then be developed into a programme.
-Parents will have a meeting with class teacher and SENCO/SEND HLTA and be informed of intervention plans and targets.
+Parents will have a meeting with class teacher, SENCO and SEND HLTA and be informed of intervention plans and targets.